plforacle/mysql-enterprise-intro/develop-python/develop-python.md

 In this lab, you will be guided through the following tasks:

-- Install Apache and PHP
+- Install  Python and Flask
-- Learn to create PHP / MYSQL Connect Application
+- Learn to create Python / MYSQL Connect Application
 - Deploy the Sample LMPF WEB Application

 ### Prerequisites